Photo: Jess Morten/NOAA

 What is a VSR Zone?

 VSR stands for Vessel Speed Reduction.
 VSR zones are a protection measure implemented to mitigate the impacts that vessel traffic pose to marine life, coastal communities, and the environment.
 VSR zones are found all over the world to help reduce the risk of ship strike for whales.
-In California, the VSR zones focus on the conservation of endangered blue, fin, and humpback whales, whose critical habitats overlap with shipping routes going to and from several major ports.
+In California, the VSR zones focus on protecting air quality and the conservation of endangered blue, fin, and humpback whales, whose critical habitats overlap with shipping routes going to and from several major ports.

-VSR Zones
+VSR Zone

 Citizen Science: Tracking Whales Along Our Coast